ftjuh/I2Cwrapper/README.md

 ### Restrictions

    - The original run(), runSpeed(), or runSpeedToPosition() are implemented, but I discourage using them directly.
-It's silly to trigger each stepper step over I2C.
+Particularly in high load situations with multiple steppers, microstepping, and other important I2C traffic, it's silly to trigger each stepper step over I2C.
 Use the state machine instead.
+If you feel you must use them, take it slowly and consider increasing I2C bus frequency.
    - Each library function call, its parameters, and return value has to be transmitted back and forth via I2C.
 This makes things slower, less precise, and prone to errors.
+To be safe from errors, you'll need to do some extra checking (see Error handling).
    - The two blocking functions, runToPosition() and runToNewPositionCmd(), are not implemented at the moment.
 I never saw their purpose, anyway, as their behavior can easily implemented with the existing functionality.
 Also, naturally, you cannot declare your own stepping functions with the [constructor [2/2] variant](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#afa3061ce813303a8f2fa206ee8d012bd).
    - There is no interrupt mechanism at the moment which tells the master that a state machine job has finished or an endstop has been triggered.
 So the master still needs to poll the slave with one of AccelStepperI2C::distanceToGo(), AccelStepperI2C::currentPosition, AccelStepperI2C::isRunning(), or AccelStepperI2C::endstops() but can do so at a much more reasonable frequency.
    - No serialization protocol is used at the moment, so the implementation is machine dependent in regard to the endians and sizes of data types.
 Arduinos Uno/Nano and ESP8266 have been tested and work well together, as should any other Arduino supporting platform.